Before you travel (everybody should read this!)

 - Help in New York State

-1. If a trafficker, a smuggler or a 'friend' suggests you should pay them money to cross secretly into Canada, it is not a good idea!
+2. If a smuggler or a 'friend' suggests you should pay them money to cross secretly into Canada, it may be not a good idea.
+Please stop and think about the risks.

 In 2022 at least 6 people are known to have died of hypothermia, while trying to cross the US-Canada border clandestinely.
 In March 2023, eight people – including two small children - drowned while being taken by a smuggler across the border.
 Over the years, other people have suffered severe frostbite and lost fingers and toes.
-People engaged in trafficking do NOT care about your safety.
-If you qualify for an exception to the STCA you can enter at any official port of entry.
+People engaged in smuggling do not care about your safety.
+If you do qualify for an exception to the STCA you can enter at any official port of entry.

 In 2022 at least 6 people are known to have died of hypothermia, while trying to cross the US-Canada border clandestinely.
 In March 2023, eight people – including two small children - drowned while being taken by a smuggler across the border.
 Over the years, other people have suffered severe frostbite and lost fingers and toes.
-People engaged in trafficking do NOT care about your safety.
-If you qualify for an exception to the STCA you can enter at any official port of entry.
+People engaged in smuggling do not care about your safety.
+If you do qualify for an exception to the STCA you can enter at any official port of entry.

-- Asylum seekers who enter Canada do not need to be vaccinated or have a negative Covid test.
+Asylum seekers who enter Canada do not need to be vaccinated or have a negative Covid test.

-3. Dress warmly for the Canadian winter and cold weather in autumn and spring!
+4. Dress warmly for the Canadian winter and cold weather in autumn and spring!

 Equip yourself and your family with winter coats and boots, hats, scarves, mittens and long underwear.
 Temperatures can be as low as -30 C or even lower in winter.
+Hypothermia can set in quickly.

 Equip yourself and your family with winter coats and boots, hats, scarves, mittens and long underwear.
 Temperatures can be as low as -30 C or even lower in winter.
+Hypothermia can set in quickly.

-4 .
-Keep your identity documents with you!
+5. Keep your identity documents with you

-If you qualify to enter Canada under the rules of the STCA , you must have credible ID documents in order to make a refugee claim and access the One Touch process at Canadian Immigration Lacolle (CBSA).
-With One Touch, you will leave Lacolle with your refugee claim documents and work permit application started.
-You will need an email address for the One Touch process.
-People who do not qualify for One Touch face long delays in obtaining their documents and work permit.
+Do NOT throw away or destroy your Identity papers (passport, national ID, drivers license, birth certificate).
+Keep your documents even if they are expired.
+If you qualify to enter Canada under the rules of the STCA , you must have credible ID documents in order to make a refugee claim and access faster processing at Canadian Immigration (CBSA) at the border.
+With this process, you will leave CBSA with your refugee claim documents and work permit application started.
+You will need an email address for the process.
+People who do not qualify, face long delays in obtaining their documents and work permit.

 If you have no ID documents you are at higher risk of being detained.

-If you qualify to enter Canada under the rules of the STCA , you must have credible ID documents in order to make a refugee claim and access the One Touch process at Canadian Immigration Lacolle (CBSA).
-With One Touch, you will leave Lacolle with your refugee claim documents and work permit application started.
-You will need an email address for the One Touch process.
-People who do not qualify for One Touch face long delays in obtaining their documents and work permit.
+Do NOT throw away or destroy your Identity papers (passport, national ID, drivers license, birth certificate).
+Keep your documents even if they are expired.
+If you qualify to enter Canada under the rules of the STCA , you must have credible ID documents in order to make a refugee claim and access faster processing at Canadian Immigration (CBSA) at the border.
+With this process, you will leave CBSA with your refugee claim documents and work permit application started.
+You will need an email address for the process.
+People who do not qualify, face long delays in obtaining their documents and work permit.

 If you have no ID documents you are at higher risk of being detained.

-5. Be prepared to explain truthfully why you are seeking asylum
+6. Be prepared to explain truthfully why you are seeking asylum

 This is very important.